Ronalyn24/wordpress-design-pool/README.md

 # 🚀 Key Features

-PSD to SCSS/HTML Conversion: Converted designs into clean, maintainable code using SCSS and BEM methodology.
+**PSD to SCSS/HTML Conversion:** Converted designs into clean, maintainable code using SCSS and BEM methodology.

-WordPress Integration: Migrated the site to WordPress, creating custom templates for each page and implementing dynamic content with PHP.
+**WordPress Integration:** Migrated the site to WordPress, creating custom templates for each page and implementing dynamic content with PHP.

-Custom Post Types & ACF: Enabled easy content management with Custom Post Types and Advanced Custom Fields.
+**Custom Post Types & ACF:** Enabled easy content management with Custom Post Types and Advanced Custom Fields.

-WooCommerce Setup: Configured WooCommerce with custom product and single product templates, and set up payment gateways.
+**WooCommerce Setup:** Configured WooCommerce with custom product and single product templates, and set up payment gateways.

-Product Import: Imported products from live to dev environment using WP All Import.
+**Product Import:** Imported products from live to dev environment using WP All Import.

-Reusable Shortcodes: Developed shortcodes with WP loops and conditional logic, making dynamic cards reusable for products and posts.
+**Reusable Shortcodes:** Developed shortcodes with WP loops and conditional logic, making dynamic cards reusable for products and posts.

-Search & Filter Pro: Integrated advanced filtering for blog, product, and licensable design pages.
+**Search & Filter Pro:** Integrated advanced filtering for blog, product, and licensable design pages.

-Custom Popups: Built a custom popup template with JavaScript for added interactivity.
+**Custom Popups:** Built a custom popup template with JavaScript for added interactivity.

-Flickity Slider: Implemented smooth, touch-friendly sliders using the Flickity plugin.
+**Flickity Slider:** Implemented smooth, touch-friendly sliders using the Flickity plugin.

-JavaScript Enhancements: Added various JavaScript functionalities to improve UX.
+**JavaScript Enhancements:** Added various JavaScript functionalities to improve UX.

-Responsive Images: Ensured all images are optimized and responsive.
+**Responsive Images:** Ensured all images are optimized and responsive.

-Contact Form: Integrated Gravity Forms for a seamless contact experience.
+**Contact Form:** Integrated Gravity Forms for a seamless contact experience.

+**Web Accessibility:** Enhanced accessibility by following best practices, ensuring compatibility with screen readers and providing proper contrast, keyboard navigation, and ARIA attributes.

-SEO Optimization: Implemented SEO best practices using Yoast SEO.
+**SEO Optimization:** Implemented SEO best practices using Yoast SEO.

-Performance: Optimized the website to meet Google PageSpeed standards.
+**Performance:** Optimized the website to meet Google PageSpeed standards.

 # 📦 Tech Stack